ranar1808/ranar1808/README.md

 # About me
-I'm a backend developer from Jakarta, you can find my blog at https://ranar1808.github.com/.
+I'm a backend developer from Berau, East Kalimantan you can find my blog at https://ranar1808.github.com/

 Programming Language that i use in work
 - C# (.Net Core)